Russell Springs, Kansas – On the Smoky Hill Trail

 In the summer of 1888, a nickel vein was discovered a few miles southwest of Russell Springs.
 Stirring up much excitement, more than 60 mining claims had been taken in the rocky portions of the county in just a few weeks.
 At that time, the town had a few hundred people and boated two weekly newspapers, two hotels, a bank, several stores, a livery stable, the Union Church, two physicians, and several lawyers.
 However, it did not have a railroad, and the nearest line was the Kansas Pacific Railroad tracks about 12 miles north.

 With prospectors flooding in, some by outsiders from as far away as DenverColorado, a hack line began to offer regular services between the mine site and Russell Springs at 75¢ round trip.
-The nickel fever soon spilled over into other parts of the county as any dark-looking rock was considered possible nickel ore by prospectors and investors.
+The nickel fever soon spilled over into other parts of the county as prospectors and investors considered any dark-looking rock possible nickel ore.

-However, it was soon found that mining would not be profitable because of the low percentage of nickel in the ore, without a smelter in the area, and the distance to the railroad.
+However, it was soon found that mining would not be profitable because of the low percentage of nickel in the ore, the lack of a smelter in the area, and the distance to the railroad.
 Within months, the mining rush was over.
-Afterward, some said the whole thing was a hoax by the Western Nickel and Cobalt Mining Company, whose members may have “salted” with real nickel ore so that the company could sell stock and establish a mining district.
+Afterward, some said the whole thing was a hoax by the Western Nickel and Cobalt Mining Company, whose members may have “salted” with actual nickel ore so that the company could sell stock and establish a mining district.

 Colorado, Kansas, & Oklahoma Railroad Depot in Russell Springs, Kansas.